rezoner/playground/docs/documents/three.md

   resize: function() {

+    /* this is where the pixelation trick happens we tell the renderer that the logical size is this.pixelate times smaller */

     this.renderer.setSize(
       this.width / this.pixelate,
       this.height / this.pixelate
     );

+    /* however we stretch the container to the window size */

     this.renderer.domElement.style.width = this.width + "px";
     this.renderer.domElement.style.height = this.height + "px";

+    /* and we tell chrome that we don't want to interpolate it */

+    this.container.style.imageRendering = "pixelated";

   },